Denver School of the Arts: Audition process

 DSA requires an audition for prospective students competing to join one of its eleven offered majors.

 Extracurricular activities

 Majors

-DSA offers majors in Guitar, Vocal Music, Piano, Creative Writing, Video Cinema Arts, Stagecraft and Design, Dance, Visual Arts, Band, Orchestra, and Theatre.
-All majors are chosen at 6th grade except for Stagecraft and Design, which is only offered for 9th grade and above.
-Students may switch their major by going through that major's audition process, but a spot in that major is not guaranteed.
+Denver School of the Arts offers a variety of majors including Guitar, Vocal Music, Piano, Creative Writing, Video Cinema Arts, Stagecraft and Design, Dance, Visual Arts, Band, Orchestra, and Theatre.

+Students are required to wear lanyards that correspond to their grade level.
+The lanyard colors are as follows: 6th grade wears black, 7th grade wears purple, and each subsequent grade has its own designated color.

 Sports

 Denver School of the Arts does not offer its own extracurricular sports programs, nor does it offer in-school physical education.
 DSA students are encouraged to participate in sports programs at other Denver high schools and middle schools.
 Many students at DSA play sports at the sister school of East High School or at their "home" high school.